-Visual arts production is primarily corporate or individual organization.
-Most craft artists, painters and sculptors are solo than operating directly on the market rather employees of organizations.
-The distribution of painting, sculpture etc. is dominated by proprietorship, primarily galleries and dealers.
-The nonprofit form more important in the exhibition of art, e.g. the nonprofit form of museums.
+Visual arts production is primarily corporate or individual in organization.
+Most craft artists, painters and sculptors are solo practioners operating directly on the market rather than employees of organizations.
+The distribution of fine arts painting, sculpture etc. is dominated by proprietorship, primarily galleries and dealers.
+The nonprofit form is more important in the exhibition of art, e.g. the nonprofit form of museums.
 In the FRG, for example, 23% of the museums are state-owned, 63% are city-owned, 14% are privately owned.

-show that the relative importance of the non profit form varies less between the artistic media musical, dramatic) or organizational functions than within them.
+These few data show that the relative importance of the non profit form varies less between the artistic media (visual, musical, dramatic) or organizational functions than within them.